kalnajslab-org/StratoCore_LPC/README.md

 ## Arduino notes

+- The Arduino IDE serial monitor seems to have a limit to the number of lines it will display.
+After a few hours of displaying the output from the instrument, it just stops receiving/displaying anything new.
+- If you use the MacOS `screen` command to capture data, don't resize the terminal window.
+It will clear the display buffer.
 - Discovered that if a non-void function does not include a return statement, it will crash the Arduino!
 It produces a compile warning, when really it should produce a compile error.